We have now heard that the National AIDS Trust (NAT) has won their judicial review against NHS England on HIV preexposure prophylaxis (PrEP).

 Well, not necessarily.
 This judgement does not mean that NHS England will automatically commission PrEP, only that they should not have excluded the proposal to commission PrEP from its prioritisation process.
 As a result, they need to rerun the prioritisation process, with the PrEP commissioning policy included.

-We do not yet know which priority level the PrEP commissioning policy will fall into, as this will depend on the price the manufacturer offers NHS England and how the members of CPAG weigh different factors in their decision making (see here for more information on how the prioritisation process works).
+We do not yet know which priority level the PrEP commissioning policy will fall into, as this will depend on the price the manufacturer offers NHS England and how the members of CPAG weigh different factors in their decision making.

 NHS England has announced its intention to appeal this decision, however the outcome will not be known for some time.